BoschSmartHome/bosch-shc-api-docs/postman/README.md

 7. Do the same for port **8444**.

+8. Create a new Environment in Postman by clicking new -> Environment

+9. Set in the "Set Environment" Script the host (IP of SHC), system_password_base64 to your SHC password base 64 encoded, client_id and client name.

+10. Run Set Environment Script and validate that values are correctly set in Environment (Eye Button in top right)

 Now, you have all the prerequisites to communicate with your SHC via Postman.
 Start by adding a new client.